Iceland Base Command: Postwar era

 Following World War II, all United States military personnel were withdrawn from Iceland as specified in the original agreement.
 All United States Army and Naval forces were withdrawn by the end of 1945.
-Reykjavík Airport was turned over to Icelandic government by the RAF on 6 July 1946.
+Reykjavík Airport was turned over to the Icelandic government by the RAF on 6 July 1946.

 Another agreement signed between the United States and Iceland in 1946 permitted continued use of Keflavik Airport for flights in support of occupation forces in Europe.
 The United States provided all the maintenance and operation of Keflavik Airport through an American civilian contractor.
 Once the civil infrastructure was in place, Iceland Base Command was discontinued on 24 March 1947 and USAAF air activity ended at both Patterson and Meeks (Keflavik Airport) Field on 31 March 1947.

 Iceland's charter membership in NATO in 1949 required neither the establishment of an Icelandic armed force, nor the stationing of foreign troops in the country during peacetime.
 However, the Cold War with the Soviet Union and growing world tensions caused Iceland's leaders to think otherwise.

 Icelandic officials decided that membership in the NATO alliance was not a sufficient defense and, at the request of NATO, entered into a defense agreement with the United States.
 This was the beginning of the Iceland Defense Force.
 During the past four decades, the Defense Force was "at the front" of the Cold War and was credited with playing a significant role in deterrence, and in 1951, the United States Air Force re-established a presence in Iceland, and the former Meeks Field, now known as Keflavik Airport, which became a NATO transport and interceptor base during the Cold War.